Use a Personal Loan To Consolidate Credit Card Debt?

 Are you planning on buying a house or making another major purchase anytime soon?
 If the answer is “No” or “Not in the next 3-4 years,” then I would recommend credit counseling.
 It’s a free service that negotiates with your creditors to lower or even eliminate (yes–to 0%) the interest rates on your cards.

-They act as a consolidator in that you pay them one amount and they disperse it to your creditors for you.
-You can pay as much as you want above the minimum that they negotiate for you, and you can specify how much goes to each one.
-(You should pay the most to the highest rate card, obviously.)
 The reason for the home-buying question is that, once you are a client of a credit counseling service, mortgage companies look a bit unfavorably on that set-up even though you have made arrangements to pay your bills and are on time with all of them.
 It sends a signal that you got in over your head and might again with a mortgage.

-After you’ve paid off your credit counseling agreement, it takes about 6 months to a year for your image to be un-tarnished with mortgage companies and others, but if you can deal with the wait for that, it’s definitely worth it!
+After you’ve paid off your credit counseling agreement, it takes about six months to a year for your image to be un-tarnished with mortgage companies and others, but if you can deal with the wait for that, it’s definitely worth it!
 Some of my rates went from 21% to 9%, and some (AmEx) went to 0%!

 Contact a service; it’s free, and it wouldn’t hurt to sit down with them even once.
 You’re under no obligation.
 The best part is that they help you write out a budget.
-Very eye-opening!

 Jan in Houston